b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sc(s)
 ```

+It turns out that you don't have to declare function types in Julia (just like in the case of variables, see @sec:julia_optional_type_declaration) and a function still may work just fine.

+*So, if for any reason type declarations (like the one before or the one upcoming) are too much for you, feel free not to use them.*

-Yet another way is to use so called generic types, like
+Still, a die hard 'typist' (if I may call a person this way) would probably use so called generic types, like

 ```jl
 s = """